-Sorry, but these oil pans are not available for mail order.
+Sorry, but these Honda oil pan thread repairs aren’t available for mail order.
 We only sell them to customers having their cars repaired here at Art’s Automotive.

 Honda oil pan threads have been trouble since 1984.
 Honda cars in general are very reliable, so their failure to fix this sore spot for so many years is a little confusing to us.
 Maybe they just want to make sure all the Honda mechanics don’t go out of business for lack of work.

 The problem with Honda’s steel oil pans is that the drain plug threads are frequently damaged, and the drain plug sealing area tends to distort.
 Honda uses an aluminum sealing washer to seal the drain plug against the pan.
 Aluminum is fairly malleable as far as metals go, but still requires much more pressure to crush than do other types of sealing washers, such as fiber, rubber, or copper.
 Honda recommends 29 ft/lbs of torque on the drain plug to seal the washer – less torque and the washer will not seal, and you will find a puddle in your driveway the day after your oil change.
 The problem is the flimsy threads and thin sheet metal cannot take this amount of torque and will fail after repeated torque.

 Who’s to blame